zhibailin/MasteringEnglish/14-Learn_To_Sell_Learn_to_Build.md

 [[The ultimate]] is __when one individual can do both__.
 That’s when you get true superpowers.
 That’s when you get people who can create entire industries.

 __The living example__ is Elon Musk.
+He __may not necessarily be__ building the rockets himself, but he understands [[enough]] that he actually makes technical contributions.